scottbilas/dotfiles/config/micro/plug/editorconfig/README.md

 ### Installation

+From the command line, type `micro -plugin install editorconfig`.
+Or, in micro's command mode, type `plugin install editorconfig`.

+Alternatively, you may directly clone this repository:

-    git clone https://github.com/10sr/editorconfig-micro "${XDG_CONFIG_HOME:-~/.config}/micro/plug/editorconfig-micro"
+    git clone https://github.com/10sr/editorconfig-micro "${XDG_CONFIG_HOME:-~/.config}/micro/plug/editorconfig"

 That's all!
 This plugin will be automatically enabled after you restart [`micro`].
-It will automatically apply the appropriate editorconfig properties on files when they are opened or saved.
+It will automatically apply the appropriate editorconfig properties on files when they are opened and saved.

+It's also recommended to disable micro's `ftoptions` builtin plugin (set it to false in micro's settings.json) as it's a very limited subset of duplicate functionality than what editorconfig provides.

 For more information, use `help editorconfig` in command mode or view `help/editorconfig.md` in this repo.